lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 For a submission *MODEL*, there are should be

-- *MODEL.py*: a formated file for performing evaluation
+- *MODEL.py*: a formatted file for performing evaluation
-- *MODEL*: a folder containin related model files, weights, etc.
+- *MODEL*: a folder containing related model files, weights, etc.

 ### Sample-1

 - Run `python submission1.py`
 - `submission1` is plain pytorch model

-### Sample-2 (We will provide this as the examplar solution)
+### Sample-2 (We will provide this as the exemplar solution)

 - Run `python submission2.py`
 - `submission2` is tenorRT model converted from Sample-1.